-When choosing your position consider where are the lilies in the pool.
-One of the things that make the Angkor Wat sunrise photo perfect is the beautiful reflection, and you don’t want some lilies to cover it.
+When choosing your position consider the position of the lilies in the pool.
+One of the things that make the Angkor Wat sunrise photo perfect is the beautiful reflection, and you don’t want some lilies covering it.

-Taking vertical photos at Angor Wat makes it hard to get all of the towers inside the frame, but if you plan to post the picture on Facebook or Instagram, the vertical one will look so much better.
-Especially on the phone screens!
+Taking vertical photos at Angor Wat makes it hard to get all towers inside the frame, but if you plan to post the picture on Facebook or Instagram, the vertical ones look so much better on phone screens!

 – Wait until the sun comes out

 Get yourself Lightroom or other post-processing software and get out all the colors your camera captured.
-Don’t worry, post-processing your photo is not cheating, and it doesn’t mean you’re making a fake photo.
+Don’t worry, post-processing your photo is not cheating, and it doesn’t mean your photo is fake.

 To visit Angkor Wat, you need to make your way to the town of Siem Reap.
 You can do it by bus or by plane (the city does have an international airport)

-Siem Reap is used to having a large number of tourist, so you won’t have trouble finding everything you need including prepaid travel sim cards and all type of food joints.
+Siem Reap is used to having a large number of tourists, so you won’t have trouble finding everything you need including pre-paid travel sim cards and all types of food joints.